| | | | | | | | | | | | | | | | |

 Photo: La Jolla Mom

-Heidelberg Christmas market in Germany is a sprawling spectacular of lights, sights and foodie treats that is an absolute must for anyone who loves the festive season.
-The market is spread over five historic squares: Kornmarkt, Marktplatz, Universitätsplatz, Anatomiegarten and Bismarckplatz.
+Heidelberg Christmas market in Germany is a sprawling spectacle of lights, sights and foodie treats that is an absolute must for anyone who loves the festive season.
+The market is spread over 5 historic squares: Kornmarkt, Marktplatz, Universitätsplatz, Anatomiegarten and Bismarckplatz.

 The whole market is comprised of 150 stalls, selling everything from soaps, scarves, and sausages to Christmas decorations, crafts and candles.
 You’re sure to find a few things to fill your stockings as well as your stomachs which will leave you feeling full of Christmas spirit.